TDS filing made simple!

 • There is no time limit for application and it can be filed at any time before actual deduction of tax.
 If the recipient does not have PAN, he cannot apply for the certificate.

-• The certificate shall be issued, directly to the person responsible for paying income, on a plain paper, under an advice to the applicant.
+• The certificate shall be issued, directly to the person responsible for paying income, under an advice to the applicant.

 • The recipient may furnish copy of such certificate to the person responsible for paying the income for lower/no deduction of tax at source.